likarajo/likarajo.github.io/MyProjects/MQMonitoring/index.md

 Value and benefits:
 -------------

-There are benefits for the Client and IBM on this implemention.
+Both client and IBM benefit with this implemention.
 Without continuous status and threshold checking, we are left with inefficient, reactive monitoring - waiting until a problem is reported, while performing a limited series of standard checks based on knowledge gained from previous issues experienced, all after the event.
 So it is recommend that we proactively and continuously monitor the environment.
 Best practice is automating the MQ monitoring and develop a solution that will send status report of the MQs via email notification to the designated team members at equal intervals throughout the day.